davemo/blog.davemo.com/app/posts/2026-02-14-deterministic-core-agentic-shell.md

 Finite state machines trace back to the 1950s and 60s — [Mealy (1955)](https://en.wikipedia.org/wiki/Mealy_machine) and [Moore (1956)](https://en.wikipedia.org/wiki/Moore_machine) formalized the two canonical FSM models, and they became foundational in compiler design, protocol specification, and hardware engineering.
 Shawn and the team at Vendasta took those ideas and made them practical for web-scale async workflows.

-Fantasm's FSM implementation was inspired by a later paper, published in 1999 by Jilles van Gurp and Jan Bosch: [On the Implementation of Finite State Machines](http://www.jillesvangurp.com/static/fsm-sea99.pdf), and a talk by Brett Slatkin at Google IO 2010 titled [Building high-throughput data pipelines with Google App Engine](https://www.youtube.com/watch?v=zSDC_TU7rtc).
+Fantasm's FSM implementation was inspired by a later paper, published in 1999 by Jilles van Gurp and Jan Bosch: [On the Implementation of Finite State Machines](http://www.jillesvangurp.com/static/fsm-sea99.pdf), and a talk by Brett Slatkin at Google I/O 2010 titled [Building high-throughput data pipelines with Google AppEngine](https://www.youtube.com/watch?v=zSDC_TU7rtc).

-<iframe id="vendasta-name" width="100%" height="350" src="https://www.youtube.com/embed/zSDC_TU7rtc" frameborder="0" allowfullscreen></iframe>
+<iframe id="slatkin-talk" width="100%" height="350" src="https://www.youtube.com/embed/zSDC_TU7rtc" frameborder="0" allowfullscreen></iframe>

 I re-read the [paper](http://www.jillesvangurp.com/static/fsm-sea99.pdf) this morning, and what struck me was how much it anticipates what came later.
 Their assessment section walks through how easy it is to add a new state — you just add a line of XML and retarget some transitions.